epfl-ada/ada-2023-project-adhd2023/README.md

 ###

-### T-tests : a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
+ **T-tests** : a statistical test used to compare the means of two groups to determine if they are significantly different from each other.

-### Pearson correlation coefficient: use PCC to determine linear correlation between set of data.
+ **Pearson correlation coefficient**: use PCC to determine linear correlation between set of data.

-### Linear regression :  a statistical method used to model the relationship between a dependent variable and one or more independent variables by fitting a linear equation to observed data.
+ **Linear regression** :  a statistical method used to model the relationship between a dependent variable and one or more independent variables by fitting a linear equation to observed data.

-### BERT : BERT Large by Hugging Face is a larger, more complex version of the BERT model, using bidirectional processing for enhanced language understanding.
+ **BERT** : BERT Large by Hugging Face is a larger, more complex version of the BERT model, using bidirectional processing for enhanced language understanding.